oracle/docker-images/OracleManagementAgent/README.md

     | --restart unless-stopped | Unless explicitly stopped, this restart policy restarts mgmtagent-container automatically when docker restarts. |
     <!-- markdownlint-enable MD033 -->

-1. Remove the Install Key (input.rsp) from the shared Docker volume Mountpoint after [verifying the new Management Agent is registered and visible in the main Management Agents page](https://docs.oracle.com/en-us/iaas/management-agents/doc/install-management-agent-chapter.html#GUID-46BE5661-012E-4557-B679-6456DBBEAA4A)
+1. Remove the Install Key (input.rsp) from the host directory after [verifying the new Management Agent is registered and visible in the main Management Agents page](https://docs.oracle.com/en-us/iaas/management-agents/doc/install-management-agent-chapter.html#GUID-46BE5661-012E-4557-B679-6456DBBEAA4A)

     ```shell
-    # remove install key after install
-    $ rm  /home/$USER/oracle/mgmtagent_secret/input.rsp
+    > rm  /home/myuser/oracle/mgmtagent_secret/input.rsp
     ```

-## Steps to execute custom user operations
+## Running custom user operations

-Users can provide custom shell script commands to execute before starting Management Agent as described in the following steps
+You can provide a custom shell script that will run before the Management Agent starts by following these steps

 1. Refer to [init-agent.sh](dockerfiles/latest/user-scripts/init-agent.sh) in the user-scripts directory